 Home pregnancy tests: Your most pressing questions, answered

-When using a home pregnancy test, the process is quick, simple and accurate, and the included instruction booklet will tell you everything you need to know.
-Having said that, we also know that emotions can be high in the moment, and invariably, questions arise.
+When using a home pregnancy test, the process should be fast, easy, and highly accurate.
+The included instruction booklet will tell you everything you need to know.
+However, we understand that this can be an emotional topic, and questions may still come up.
 Here’s what you should know.

 How long should I wait before taking a home pregnancy test?

-If you use an early detection pregnancy test, detectable amounts of the hormone hCG (human Chorionic Gonadotropin) can be found in your urine a few days sooner than your missed period — depending on the product, this could be up to six days before your missed period or five days before your expected period.
+If you use an early detection pregnancy test, it can detect the hormone hCG (human Chorionic Gonadotropin), which can be found in your urine a few days before your missed period.
+Depending on the product, this could be up to six days before your missed period or five days before your expected period.

-Here’s an example: Let’s say you expect your period to arrive on the 10th day of the month.
-The 10th is the day of your expected period.
-The 11th is the day of your missed period.
-So, if you have a “six-days-early test,” you could test on the 5th, which is five days before your expected period and six days before your missed period.
+Here’s an example: Suppose you expect your period to arrive on the 10th day of the month.
+In this case, the 10th is the day of your expected period and the 11th is the day of your missed period.
+With a "six-days-early" test, you could test on the 5th—five days before your expected period and six days before your missed period.

-Your body begins producing hCG once a fertilized egg implants into your uterine wall.1 The amount of hCG is undetectable until about eight days after conception.2 During the first eight weeks of pregnancy, hCG doubles about every 48 hours.2 Read the test’s instruction booklet to determine what day you can start testing.
+Your body begins producing hCG once a fertilized egg implants in your uterine wall.1 The amount of hCG remains undetectable until about eight days after conception.2 During the first eight weeks of pregnancy, hCG doubles approximately every 48 hours.2 Read the test’s instruction booklet to determine when you can start testing.
 Our online calculator can also help.

-Follow the instructions that came with your test.
-If you choose to pee on a stick, keep the test stick in your urine stream for only the designated time (for Clearblue® tests, usually five seconds).
-If you choose to dip the tip in a collected urine sample, read the instructions to determine exactly how long the tip should remain in the urine (for Clearblue® tests, usually five to 20 seconds).
-If you’re not using a digital test, consider using a timer — minutes can feel like an eternity when waiting for results, and to ensure an accurate result, it’s important to keep the test in the urine for the correct amount of time.
+Follow the instructions included with your test.
+If you choose to pee directly on a stick, keep the test stick in your urine stream for only the specified duration (for Clearblue® tests, usually five seconds).
+If you choose to dip the tip in a collected urine sample, refer to the instructions to determine the exact time (for Clearblue® tests, usually 5 to 20 seconds).
+If you’re not using a digital test, consider using a timer — waiting for results can feel like an eternity, but timing is crucial.
 Some additional tips:

-• While peeing, place just the absorbent tip in your urine stream for the allotted time.
+While urinating, place only the absorbent tip in your urine stream for the allotted time.

-• Avoid getting the plastic housing of the test stick wet, whether or not you’re peeing on a stick or dipping it in a urine sample.
+Avoid getting the plastic housing of the test stick wet, whether you’re peeing on a stick or dipping it in a urine sample.

-• If your container spills and your test falls on the floor (this happens), stop the timer and consider retesting.
-Use a clean, dry container stable enough to hold the test and urine without tipping.
+If your container spills or your test falls on the floor (it happens), stop the timer and consider retesting.
+Use a clean, dry container that is stable enough to hold the test and urine without tipping.

-• No matter how you test, when using a test stick point the absorbent tip downward while sampling.
-After you’ve dipped or peed on the stick, if your test has a cap put it back on the tip and lay the test on a flat surface facing upward.
+No matter how you test, always point the absorbent tip downward while sampling.
+After dipping or urinating on the stick, replace the cap and lay the test on a flat surface with the result window facing up.

 What can affect pregnancy test results?

-Variability in hCG levels, your liquid intake, how you store your pregnancy test and your test’s expiration date can all affect pregnancy test results.
+Variability in hCG levels, fluid intake, test storage conditions, and expiration dates can all affect pregnancy test results.
 Let’s take a closer look:

-• The amount of hCG at any point in pregnancy varies from person to person.3 While some people may see a positive result four or five days before their expected period, others may not have enough detectable hCG until three days before their expected period.
+- The amount of hCG during pregnancy varies from person to person.3 While some may get a positive result four or five days before their expected period, others might not have enough detectable hCG until three days before their expected period.
 For reference, if using the Clearblue® Early Detection Pregnancy Test, 77% of pregnancies can be detected six days before a missed period.
-If you wait until the day of your expected period, pregnancy detection shoots to over 99%, assuming you’ve correctly tracked your cycle.4
+If you wait until the day of your expected period, Clearblue® detection rates rise to over 99%, provided you’ve tracked your cycle correctly.4

-• If you haven’t missed your period yet, hCG will be most concentrated in your urine first thing in the morning.
-Limit your liquid intake prior to testing to avoid dilution.
+- If you haven’t missed your period yet, hCG is most concentrated in your urine first thing in the morning.
+To prevent dilution, limit fluid intake before testing.

-• Pregnancy tests do expire, so check the expiration date before using.
+- Pregnancy tests expire - always check the expiration date before use.

-• Additional factors, such as certain medications or medical conditions, may also affect pregnancy test results.
-Be sure to read the instructions that came with your test.
+- Additional factors, such as certain medications or medical conditions, could also impact results.
+Be sure to read the instructions included with your test.

 On the flip side, a negative test doesn’t necessarily mean you’re not pregnant.
-If testing early, you may have undetectable hCG levels.
-You also may have calculated the date of your expected period incorrectly.
-Using an expired test or not storing it properly (see above) can result in a false negative.
+If testing early, hCG levels may still be too low to detect.
+You may also have miscalculated your expected period date.
+Additionally, using an expired or improperly stored test (see above) can result in a false negative.

-If you think you’re pregnant and the test is negative but you haven’t hit your expected period date, test again on the day you expect your period.
-If you think you’re pregnant, the test is negative and you’ve missed your period, test again three days later.
-If the test is still negative but you still think you’re pregnant, talk to your doctor.
+If you think you’re pregnant and the test is negative before your expected period, test again on the day you expect your period.
+If you’ve missed your period but still get a negative test, try again three days later.
+If the test is still negative but you suspect you might be pregnant, talk to your healthcare professional.

 What does a faint positive line mean?